redpanda-data/connect/docs/journal/thread_safe_ring_buffer.md

 ## Less Idiomatic Blocking

 Using the `sync` package we will depart from channels and instead divide our structure into three methods `PushMessage(msg Message)`, `NextMessage() (Message, error)` and `ShiftMessage()`.
-Splitting the reading operations into Next and Shift means we can read without committing, this helps in case the message fails to get propagated.
+Splitting the reading operations into Next and Shift means we can read without committing, this helps in case the message fails to get propagated, but also means it is not safe to have multiple asynchronous readers.

 The `PushMessage` method takes a message and puts it on the end of our buffer stack.
 This call will block until the operation has been completed.
 Blocking will last until there is enough space to write our message in the buffer and it is safe to do so.